sdispater/pendulum/docs/_docs/interval.rst

     import pendulum

-    it = pendulum.interval(days=1177, seconds=7284, microseconds=1234)
+    it = pendulum.duration(
+        years=2, months=3,
+        days=1177, seconds=7284, microseconds=1234
+    )

+    it.years
+    2
+    it.months
+    3

-    # Both weeks and days are based on the total of days
+    # Weeks are based on the total of days
+    # It does not take into account years and months
     it.weeks
     168

+    # Days, just like in timedelta, represents the total of days
+    # in the duration.
+If years and/or months are specified
+    # it will use an approximation
     it.days
-    1117
+    1997

     # If you want the remaining days not included in full weeks
-    it.remaning_days
+    it.remaining_days
     1

     # The remaining number in each unit